pyplan/pyplan-docs/docs/user-guide/interfaces/introduction-to-interfaces.md

 ![Open Interface Manager](../img/interfaces/open_interface_manager.png)

+## Types of interfaces

+Pyplan offers two ways to build an interface:

+- **Component interfaces** — the classic approach, where you assemble a screen from draggable components (tables, charts, selectors, indicators, buttons…) on a grid.
+This is the focus of the pages that follow.
+- **[HTML interfaces](./html-interfaces.md)** — an interface whose entire screen is a custom web page connected to your model through Python code.
+Created by Pyplan's AI agents (or via [MCP](../mcp.md) tools) — and the **default** type when you ask an agent to build an interface — they are ideal for bespoke dashboards and tools whose layout goes beyond the standard components.

+Both types live side by side in the Interface Manager and can link to each other.

 ## Example: Data Planning - Planning App

 When opening the Interfaces section, you will find options related to the example in development, such as creating interfaces for Planning App.